-The navigation device shall provide the following additional information for each provided position whether it has no Fix or was operating in 2D or 3D Mode and shall encode this data in the message in accordance with section 3.3.
-If a valid 3D location (including height) is available then this shall be transmitted, however if a 3D location is not available but a valid 2D location is then this shall be transmitted instead.
+then this shall be transmitted, however if a 3D location is not available but a valid 2D location is then this shall be transmitted instead.
 In this instance when the location changes from 3D to 2D (or No Fix) the altitude shall be reset to the default value until such time as a 3D fix with altitude is available.

-First provision of encoded location within a transmitted message shall occur within 2 minutes with a 95% probability, with a clear view of the sky.
+First provision of encoded location within a transmitted message shall occur no later than the first burst after 2 minutes from beacon activation with a 95% probability, with a clear view of the sky.